What are the legal frameworks for corporate restructuring in Thailand?

 Mergers and acquisitions (M&A) are common strategies used in corporate restructuring, particularly in cases where companies seek to consolidate resources, enter new markets, or eliminate competition.
 In Thailand, M&A activities are regulated by the Public Limited Company Act and the Civil and Commercial Code.

-For public companies, mergers require shareholder approval, and the process is closely regulated by the Securities and Exchange Act B.E.
-2535 (1992).
-In particular, companies must notify the Securities and Exchange Commission (SEC) of any merger or acquisition that involves a substantial change in the company’s shareholding or management structure.
+For public companies, mergers require prior shareholder approval.
+The Securities and Exchange Act B.E.
+2535 (1992) regulates this process in detail.
+The company must follow disclosure and voting requirements.
+It must also inform the Securities and Exchange Commission (SEC) of any merger or acquisition.
+This obligation applies when the transaction causes a substantial change in shareholding or management structure.
+Timely notification ensures transparency and protects investors.

-The M&A process also requires compliance with antitrust laws under the Trade Competition Act B.E.
-2560 (2017), which prohibits anti-competitive mergers that could lead to market dominance.
-The Thai Trade Competition Commission has the authority to review and approve mergers to ensure that they do not harm competition within the relevant market.
+The M&A process must also comply with the Trade Competition Act B.E.
+2560 (2017).
+This law prohibits mergers that create anti-competitive effects or market dominance.
+Companies must assess whether the transaction meets merger control thresholds.
+When required, they must submit the transaction for review.
+The Thai Trade Competition Commission has authority to examine and approve mergers.
+The Commission ensures that the transaction does not restrict competition in the relevant market.

 What are the legal requirements?